JohnKlad/n8n-one-click/README.md

 # n8n-one-click
 🚀 n8n-one-click — Self-Hosted n8n in One Command
-Install n8n on any Linux server with one script.
+Install n8n on any Linux server with one click.
 Includes automatic monitoring, backup, updates, and Telegram alerts.

 Perfect for non-developers, freelancers, and DevOps engineers who want a fully automated, self-healing n8n setup — in just a few minutes.

-✅ What It Does
+✅ What It Does?
 This script automates everything:

 ✅ Installs Docker, Nginx, and n8n